Agnogh/pirate-resort/README.md

 Accessibility is at a high of 100%
 ![Accessibility](assets/images/Accessibility%20-%20100%20-%20NEW.jpg)

-Other values worth mentioning are 96% of Best practices Performance is at 76% due to using background images and background colours, if images fail to load.
+Other values worth mentioning are 100% of Best practices Performance is at 76% due to using background images and background colours, if images fail to load.
-Additionally, having lots of media queries that I sorted into 5-6 categories for height and 3-4 for width to have better responsivnes contribute to this (on top of 7-year-old computer and opened over 30 tabs in Chrome)
+Additionally, having lots of media queries that I sorted into 5-6 categories for height and 3-4 for width to have better responsibilities contributed to this (on top of a 7-year-old computer and opened over 30 tabs in Chrome)
 ![Performance](assets/images/Accessibility%20-%20100%20-%20NEW.jpg)

 #### **Responsivnes**
-On top of using pages for responsive, I checked over 20 virtual devices and responsive behaviour just to be sure various device size are fitted
+On top of using pages for responsive, I checked over 20 virtual devices and responsive behaviour just to be sure various device sizes were fitted
 ![Responsivnes](assets/images/Responsivnes%20-%20NEW.jpg)

 ![Responsivnes](assets/images/Responsivnes%202%20-%20NEW.jpg)

-*Device list are:*
+*Device list is:*
 - *Smaller devices*
 iPhone XR, iPhone SE, iPhone 12, iPhone 14 Pro, Galaxy S9, Galaxy S8, Galaxy S5, Salaxy S20, Galaxy A51/71, Pixel 7

-- *Medimu devices (tablets)*
+- *Medium devices (tablets)*
 iPad, iPad Pro, iPad Air, iPad Mini, Surface Pro 7, Surface Duo,

 - *Medimu size devices (laptops)*
 Nest Hub, Nest Hub Max

 - *Large size*
-Dekptop computers
+Desktop computers

 ### **QA & Bug fixes**
 #### **Devices used**